Supreme Court of the United Kingdom: Creation

 The main argument against a new Supreme Court was that the previous system had worked well and kept costs down.
 Reformers expressed concern that this second main example of a mixture of the legislative, judicial and executive might conflict with professed values under the Universal Declaration of Human Rights.
 Officials who make or execute laws have an interest in court cases that put those laws to the test.
 When the state invests judicial authority in those officials or even their day-to-day colleagues, it puts the independence and impartiality of the courts at risk.
-Consequently, it was hypothesised closely connected decisions of the Law Lords to debates had by friends or on which the Lord Chancellor had expressed a view might be challenged on human-rights grounds on the basis that they had not constituted a fair trial.
+Consequently, it was hypothesised that closely connected decisions of the Law Lords to debates had by friends or on which the Lord Chancellor had expressed a view might be challenged on human-rights grounds on the basis that they had not constituted a fair trial.

-Lord Neuberger of Abbotsbury, later President of the Supreme Court, expressed fear that the new court could make itself more powerful than the House of Lords committee it succeeded, saying that there is a real risk of "judges arrogating to themselves greater power than they have at the moment".
-Lord Phillips said such an outcome was "a possibility", but was "unlikely".
+The Lord Neuberger of Abbotsbury, later President of the Supreme Court, expressed fear that the new court could make itself more powerful than the House of Lords committee it succeeded, saying that there is a real risk of "judges arrogating to themselves greater power than they have at the moment".
+The Lord Phillips of Worth Matravers said such an outcome was "a possibility", but was "unlikely".

 The reforms were controversial and were brought forward with little consultation but were subsequently extensively debated in Parliament.
 During 2004, a select committee of the House of Lords scrutinised the arguments for and against setting up a new court.
 The Government estimated the set-up cost of the Supreme Court at £56.9 million.